 We sold four hotels during 2012 in two separate transactions.
-In March 2012, we completed the sale of a three-hotel portfolio, which consisted of the Griffin Gate Marriott Resort and Spa, the Renaissance Waverly, and the Renaissance Austin.
-The operating results of these hotels, as well as the gain on sale, are reported in discontinued operations on the accompanying condensed consolidated statement of operations for the fiscal quarter ended March 23, 2012.
-Discontinued operations for the fiscal quarter ended March 23, 2012 also includes the operating results of the Atlanta Westin North at Perimeter, which we sold in October 2012.
+In March 2012, we sold a three-hotel portfolio, which consisted of the Griffin Gate Marriott Resort and Spa, the Renaissance Waverly, and the Renaissance Austin and in October 2012 we sold the Atlanta Westin North at Perimeter.
+The operating results of these hotels and the gain (loss) on the sales are reported in discontinued operations on the accompanying condensed consolidated statements of operations.